Architecture in Puerto Rico: Structural expressionism

 The last decades of the 20th century saw the rise of structural expressionism in Puerto Rico.
 The primary aesthetics of this trend consists of explicit showcase of its structures, spans, and building and technological systems.
 Brutalist and New Formalist elements of the previous decades also influenced the local structural expressionist movement, particularly in the celebration of the raw honesty of concrete and the ceremonial use of lines and symmetry, respectively.
-This blend of Brutalist and Late Modern characteristics can be seen in government buildings of the time, such as the Bayamón City Hall, built in the 1980s.
+This blend of Brutalist and Late Modern characteristics can be seen in government buildings of the time, such as the Casa Alcaldía de Bayamón, built in the 1980s.
 By the 1990s, these elements evolved into expressions of high-tech and organic architecture, where lightness, transparency and biomorphic forms reshaped many of the public landmarks of the time.
-The Puerto Rico Convention Center, inaugurated in 2005, is a prime example of the "tropical high-tech expression" developped in the island.
+The Puerto Rico Convention Center, inaugurated in 2005, is a prime example of the "tropical high-tech expression" developed in the island.
 Similarly, the José Miguel Agrelot Coliseum (Choliseo) relies on vast roof spans and exposed structural frames that playfully merge function and decoration.